This guide provides basic information on the legal framework for foreign investment and operations in China, in three

 Central MOFCOM approval is required where the target company has traditional brands or a well known trademark or is doing business in an industry key to national security and national economic security; or shares are used as consideration.
 Use of shares is only permitted if the consideration shares are already listed on a stock market, or are those of an overseas special purpose vehicle to be used as a listing vehicle for the PRC target company's business.

-M&A anti-monopoly review: under the PCR Anti-Monopoly Law (AML), the parties are required to report and notify any acquisition or merger to the Anti-Monopoly Office of MOFCOM for merger review if the transaction meets certain thresholds relating to global and PRC revenue and presence.
+M&A anti-monopoly review: under the PCR Anti-Monopoly Law (AML), the parties must report and notify any acquisition or merger to the Anti-Monopoly Office of MOFCOM for merger review if the transaction meets certain thresholds relating to global and PRC revenue and presence.

 A transaction that does not meet the thresholds may still be subject to review should the Anti-Monopoly Office consider that the transaction is likely to result in the, 'elimination or restriction of competition', though use of this approach has not been reported.

-National security review: in 2011, China implemented a new national security prior review requirement for foreign acquisitions of domestic companies' equity or assets by foreign entities.
+National security review: China has in place a national security prior review requirement for foreign acquisitions of domestic companies' equity or assets by foreign entities.